cloudlinux/cloudlinux-doc/docs/introduction/README.md

 1. Limits are disabled by default.

 ### CloudLinux OS Solo
-CloudLinux OS Shared is designed for installation on VPS or VDS servers.
+CloudLinux OS Solo is designed for installation on VPS or VDS servers.
 This edition has major difference agains all other, so you should look for the detailed docs [here](https://docs.solo.cloudlinux.com/introduction/).